TUN sits down with Sarah Chomette, an eAdviser with the College Advising Corps, to discuss tips on how to get scholarships for college.

 How many scholarships should students be applying for?

-So there’s no set number of how many scholarships students should apply for.
+There’s no set number of how many scholarships students should apply for.
 But, generally, a minimum of around one per month is a great place for students to start.

 It’s also important to note that students should continue applying for scholarships after they’ve been accepted to college because you can always get scholarships while you’re in college to pay for current or future costs.